accellera/uvm/tests/README.txt

 "NNgroupname/MMtestname/test.sv".
 It may include some other files located in (or relative to) the same directory as necessary.

+For more complex sets of features, there may be subgroups (and sub-subgroups and sub-sub-subgroup etc) of tests, using the same numeric ordering convention
+(e.g. NNgroup/MMsubgroup/KKsubsubgroup/IItestname/test.sv).

 1.1 What are these 2-digit numeric prefixes?